 Basically, the limitation here is not on our capability of setting up the charging stations.
 It may even be a viable business model given a certain critical mass of vehicles on the road and a smart way to secure these stations.
 But there is a BIG question yet to be answered.
 It’s a question that we (people working in the space) hear on an everyday basis.
 When will ’No-Compromise’ EVs make their way into India?

-If Tesla lives up to their informal announcement, I expect there to be a feeling of FOMO (fear of mission out) spreading into the Indian OEMs by 2019.
+If Tesla lives up to their informal announcement, I expect there to be a feeling of FOMO (fear of missing out) spreading into the Indian OEMs by 2019.
 This is when the Indian EV market will start showing undeniable promise and we will most certainly see a plethora of private companies getting into this charging business.

 Until then, hold your guns.